xYujiax/serenas-shenanigans/README.md

 ## Framing the Problem

 I would like to explore using regression to predict the severity of major power outages.
-More specifically, my aim is to predict "OUTAGE.DURATION" (the duration of a power outage in minutes); I chose this as my response variable under the assumption that more severe outages typically last longer, so I would like to use power outage duration to express power outage severity.
+More specifically, my aim is to predict OUTAGE.DURATION (the duration of a power outage in minutes); I chose this as my response variable under the assumption that more severe outages typically last longer, so I would like to use power outage duration to express power outage severity.

 Regarding my models, I will be using Root Mean Squared Error (RMSE) as the metric to evaluate their effectiveness.
 I chose this metric over R² (another popular metric for regression models) because R² typically increases when more features are added, regardless of whether they actually have substantial predictive power.
 This is because additional features have the potential to explain additional variance in the dependent variable, thereby resulting in a higher R².
 However, this would not necessarily indicate that my model has improved if I try adding multiple new features, so I will stick with RMSE to better see how far my model's predictions are from reality.